DeepTensorMax/ARM_MatMul/README.md

 ## About

-This project provides a highly optimized implementation of matrix multiplication.
+This project provides a highly optimized implementation of matrix multiplication for ARM.
 While it offers exceptional performance, the speed and computational intensity can be demanding on your hardware.

 ## Safety First